codalab/codalab-worksheets/README.md

 The following describes some common tip and tricks to make the most out of CodaLab.

-Delete the last five bundles (remember this also removes all other instances of these bundles, so be careful):
+Delete the last five bundles (remember this also removes all other instances of these bundles on the current worksheet):

     cl rm ^1-5

-To kill the last running bundle:
+To kill the last bundle:

     cl kill ^

-To search for bundles by keyword:

-    cl search a.txt

 Most CodaLab commands generate one or more bundle UUIDs.
 These can be piped to further commands.
 To kill all running bundles (be careful!):

     cl search state=running | xargs cl kill

-To delete all "orphaned" bundles that do not appear on a worksheet (be careful!):
+To delete all *floating* bundles that do not appear on a worksheet (be careful!):

-    cl search .orphan -u | xargs cl rm
+    cl search .floating -u | xargs cl rm

 To run a bundle and create another bundle that depends on it:

-    cl make $(cl run date)/stdout --name stdout
+    cl make $(cl run date)/stdout -n stdout

 To wait for the last bundle to finish and then print out its output: